-Dimensional Emerging Markets Small Index was

-created by Dimensional in April 2008 and is compiled by Dimensional.
-January 1990-present: Market-capitalization-weighted index of small company securities in the eligible markets, excluding those with the lowest profitability and highest relative price within their country's small cap universe.
+Dimensional Emerging Markets Small Cap Index was created by Dimensional in April 2008 and is compiled by Dimensional.
+January 1989-December 1993: Fama/ French Emerging Markets Small Cap Index.
+January 1994present: Dimensional Emerging Markets Small Cap Index composition: Market capitalisation-weighted index of small company securities in the eligible markets, excluding those with the lowest profitability and highest relative price within their country's small cap universe.
 The index also excludes those companies with the highest asset growth within their country's small cap universe.
-The index monthly returns are computed as the simple average of the monthly returns of four sub-indices, each one reconstituted once a year at the end of each quarter of the year.
-Maximum index weight of any one company is capped at 5%.
-Countries currently included are Brazil, Chile, China, Colombia, Czech Republic, Hungary,
+Profitability is measured as operating income before depreciation and amortisation minus interest expense scaled by book.
+Asset growth is defined as change in total assets from the prior fiscal year to current fiscal year.
+The index monthly returns are computed as the simple average of the monthly returns of four subindices, each one reconstituted once a year at the end of a different quarter of the year.
+Source: Bloomberg.
+The calculation methodology for the Dimensional Emerging Markets Small Cap Index was amended on January 1, 2014, to include profitability as a factor in selecting securities for inclusion in the index.